valantic/eslint-config-valantic/README.md

 };
 ```

-### Legacy support

-Use `extends: 'valantic/legacy` instead.

-### Vue support
+### Vue 2 support

-If your project uses the `eslint-plugin-vue` you can import the additional vue rules we already predefined to meet our requirements.
+If your project is based on Vue 2 you should use the vue config.

 ```js
 // .eslintrc.js